 For executives and others with demanding professional and personal lives, a top-notch Executive Assistant is priceless.
-In addition to excellent administrative and computer skills, the best Executive Assistants have superb judgment, anticipate needs and can get tasks done with minimal supervision.
+In addition to excellent administrative and computer skills, the best Executive Assistants have excellent judgment, often anticipate your needs and can get tasks done with minimal supervision.
+They are resourceful, and solution-oriented.
 The ability to delegate a wide variety of important activities to an Executive Assistant and have them performed to a high standard and on time enables our clients to be more productive and more successful.

 Most of our clients have very specific needs so finding the right match is essential for success, both for the employer and the Executive Assistant.
 We have significant experience providing C-level executive assistants to discerning employers and we understand the subtleties of ensuring the right fit on both sides.